Anchorage

 ADVERTISEMENT

 Chief Fiscal Officer Alden Thern said the audit was completed Monday and necessary paperwork for self-insurance submitted to the state just before the final deadline.
-It’s unclear yet whether the fire department’s funds will be impacted, and whether or how the city’s bond ratings would be impacted, he said.
+It’s unclear yet whether the fire department’s funds will be affected, and whether or how the city’s bond ratings would be impacted, he said.

 The auditing process for 2023 is just now beginning, about three and a half months after it would usually begin, he said.